shakthivel-rn/web-development/README.md

-# HTML & CSS
+# Web Development
-This is my repository for applications built with HTML and CSS
+This is my repository for practising building applications using various web technologies